huturen/http-request-mock-docs/src/usage/mock.md

  */
 // Response body to be mocked.
 // It supports to export an object, function, async function, sting or any other types.
-// If a function was specified, the function accepts an argument with request information. module.exports = (requestInfo) => {
+// If a function is specified, the function accepts an argument with request information. module.exports = (requestInfo) => {
   return 'Your response data';
 };